pinguiminvestidor/megabackup/README.md

 Copy `megabackup` to your executable path, e.g.:

     cd megabackup
-    sudo cp /usr/local/bin
+    sudo cp megabackup /usr/local/bin

 ## Usage

 Command syntax:

-    megabackup [-p] FILE
+    megabackup [-p] FILE1 FILE2 ...
+FILEN

-Pass `-p` if you'd like to obtain a shareable link to your newly-uploaded file.
+Pass `-p` if you'd like to obtain a shareable link to your newly-uploaded files.
 Note that this makes the file semi-public, as in anyone with that link can download it.
 By default, files are not public.

 `megabackup` (currently) only uploads files to your storage root.
 You must authenticate with your MEGA.nz account's email address and password in order to proceed, and it may take a little time since authentication and uploading are done in two separate steps.